Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Implementation and examples

 \end{example}

 \begin{example} Finally, by modifying Example~\ref{ex:nondesc2} to

 we get a curve that does not descend hyperelliptically but which does descend as the cover of a conic.
-Our algorithms return a divisor on the conic $X^2 - 2 Y^2 + 96 Z^2 = 0$ over which we have to branch.
-The result, whose expression is slightly unwieldy, can be found online\footnoteref{foothyp} too. \end{example}
+Our implementation of Algorithm~\ref{alg:nonhypdesc} returns a divisor on the conic $X^2 - 2 Y^2 + 96 Z^2 = 0$ over which we have to branch.
+The result, whose expression is slightly unwieldy, can be found online\footnoteref{foothyp} too; here we just mention that over the finite field with $43$ elements, where the hyperelliptic descent obstruction vanishes (as over all finite fields by Theorem~\ref{thm:MainTh2}), we obtain the descended equation